mahirr476/pg_admin/pg_admin/server/readme.md

 4. Run database migrations:

-   Create the `src/generated/global` directory before running the commands
+   Create the `src/generated/global` directory before running the commands This command `npx prisma migrate status --schema=./prisma/global/schema.prisma` will show if any migrations are pending and if everything is up-to-date.
+   This command `npx prisma migrate dev --schema=./prisma/global/schema.prisma` will apply all the pending migrations.
+   **Warning**: This command `npx prisma migrate reset --schema=./prisma/global/schema.prisma` will reset the database and reapply all migrations.
     ```bash
    npx prisma generate --schema=./prisma/global/schema.prisma
    npx prisma migrate dev --name add-user-table --schema=./prisma/global/schema.prisma